Here are the best carp fishing tips aggregated from my experience of carp fishing and from other anglers I know.

-A lot of the accuracy in direction comes from technique, so search for a video on YouTube as to how to cast properly and get practicing.
+A lot of the accuracy in direction comes from technique, so search for a video on YouTube as to how to cast properly and get practice.

 Making sure you land on your baited spot every time you recast will ensure your rig is where it needs to be.

-If you put lots of bait out, catch a fish, then cast out to a completely different spot, then fish will be feeding on your baited spot, but your rig will be nowhere in sight.
+If you put lots of bait out, catch a fish, then cast out to a completely different spot.
+The fish will be feeding on your baited spot, but your rig will be nowhere in sight.

 Invest in some distance sticks and clip up each time you cast out to make sure you make the most of your baited spot.